itzjacki/polet-pluss/README.md

 # polet-pluss
 Extention that adds extra features to the vinmonopolet.no website

+Can be found on the Chrome web store here: https://chrome.google.com/webstore/detail/polet%20/ebkhfjjpghjiihkfkkihmnipgijmjbpi

 The plan is to expand this readme more later™, but here is a basic run-through:

 The extension aims to add extra functionality to the vinmonopolet.no website.
 It does this by automatially doing a Vivino search for a wine name, fetching the score from the top result, and displaying this on the vinmonopolet product page for said wine.
 This whole process is a bit cumbersome, but necessary since Vivino does not provide an open API for this (I do not plan on scraping all of Vivino regularly to create my own API, sorry).